Gift: Promotional gifts

-Promotional gifts vary from the normal gifts.
-The recipients of the gifts may be either employee of a company or the clients.
-Promotional gifts are mainly used for advertising purposes.
-They are used to promote the brand name and increase its awareness among the people.
-In promotional gifting procedures, the quality and presentation of the gifts hold more value than the gifts itself since it will act as a gateway to acquire new clients or associates.
+Promotional gifts differ from regular gifts.
+Recipients may include employees or clients.
+These gifts are primarily used for advertising.
+They help promote the brand name and increase its awareness.
+In promotional gifting, the quality and presentation of the gifts are more important than the gifts themselves, as they serve as a gateway to acquire new clients or associates.

 As reinforcement and manipulation

 Giving a gift to someone is not necessarily just an altruistic act.
 It may be given in the hope that the receiver reciprocates in a particular way.
 It may take the form of positive reinforcement as a reward for compliance, possibly for an underhand manipulative and abusive purpose.

 Unwanted gifts

+Giving the appropriate gift that aligns with the recipient's preferences poses a formidable challenge.
+Gift givers commonly err in the process of gift selection, either by offering gifts that the recipients' do not wish to receive or by failing to provide gifts that recipients earnestly desired.
+For example, givers avoid giving the same gifts more than once while recipients are more open to receiving a repeated gift, givers prefer to avoid giving self-improvement products (e.g., self-help books) as gifts while recipients are more open to receiving such gifts, when choosing between giving digital and physical gift cards, givers opt for the latter more often than recipients want, and many receivers prefer a future experience instead of an object, or a practical gift that they have requested over a more expensive, showier gift chosen by the giver.
+One cause of the mismatch between the giver's and receiver's view is that the giver is focused on the act of giving the gift, while the receiver is more interested in the long-term utilitarian value of the gift.

-A significant fraction of gifts are unwanted, or the giver pays more for the item than the recipient values it, resulting in a misallocation of economic resources known as a deadweight loss.
+Due to the mismatch between givers' and recipients' gift preferences, a significant fraction of gifts are unwanted, or the giver pays more for the item than the recipient values it, resulting in a misallocation of economic resources known as a deadweight loss.
 Unwanted gifts are often "regifted", donated to charity, or thrown away.
 A gift that actually imposes a burden on the recipient, either due to maintenance or storage or disposal costs, is known as a white elephant.